Geonovum/KP-APIs/API-strategie-extensies/ext-many-to-many-relations.md

 ## Relations with properties

 Relations can have properties of their own.
-For instance authors can have certain royalties on their books.
+For instance authors can have revenues on their books.
 In the example given below we have added the property "royalties" that expresses the percentage of the book sails that is paid to the author.

 ```
 GET /books-authors/2